vidklopcic/html_overlay/README.md

 # user interactions
 **`pointer-events` are set to `none` by default.
 For items that need interaction, set `pointer-events: auto`!**

-To prevent Flutter from reacting to keypresses that are intended for the HTML overlay, add the following listeners to the focused element:
+To prevent Flutter from reacting to keypresses that are intended for the HTML overlay, add the following listeners to the focusable HTML element:
 ```Dart
 _editorElement!.addEventListener('keydown', (e) {
   e.stopPropagation();